-This amount is often referred to as the “expected family contribution” (EFC) and is determined by completing the Free Application for Federal Student Aid (FAFSA) and the Lake Forest Application for Financial Aid (LFAFA).
+This amount is often referred to as the “expected family contribution” (EFC) and is determined by completing the Free Application for Federal Student Aid (FAFSA).
 Please note that the EFC reported on your FAFSA is not a literal figure, so it does not reflect the amount you will actually need to pay.

 The FAFSA is used to apply for need-based aid (grants, loans, work-study) if you are a U.S. citizen or permanent resident.
 It allows us to determine if you qualify for aid from the College, federal government and your state.

 If the amount you pay for college will be a factor in deciding where you enroll, we recommend that you complete the FAFSA even if you do not think you will qualify, and even if you have not yet been admitted.

 - Our Federal School Code is 001706.